 9.1 Receipt by the Secretary or another Executive Committee Member of a notice in writing from a member of his or her resignation from JLJCC.
 Such person remains liable to pay to JLJCC the amount of any monies due and payable by that person to JLJCC but unpaid at the date of termination; or

-9.2 Non-payment by a member of his or her child’s player subscription within three months of the date fixed by the committee for fees to be paid, unless the Committee decides otherwise; or
+9.2 Non-payment by a member of his or her child’s registration fees before commencement of the fourth game of the season, unless other arrangements have been made with the Committee; or

-9.3 Suspension or expulsion of a member in accordance with rule 15
+9.3 Suspension or expulsion of a member in accordance with rule 15.

-9.4 Upon the end of the final season for which the members child has eligibility to play, the membership of that person shall cease, unless voted to be a Life member.

 MEETINGS

-10.1 ANNUAL GENERAL MEETING
+10.1 ANNUAL GENERAL MEETING (AGM)

 Shall be held at the end of season trophy presentation prior to the end of April.